-Positive Recovery is not a pill, it is not wishful thinking, and it is not self-help.
-It’s an evidence-based addiction curriculum that links the best of the old with the new.
-Positive Recovery integrates existing effective approaches to treatment with interventions that enhance well-being by cultivating its components: positive emotions, engagement, relationships, meaning, and achievement.
+Positive Recovery is an evidence-based addiction treatment approach that links the best of evidence-based treatment with the new, novel interventions that enhance well-being by cultivating its components: positive emotions, engagement, relationships, meaning, and achievement.

 The main theory of Positive Recovery is this: Addiction develops when happiness is pursued ineffectively and recovery is when people pursue happiness the right way.
 With Positive Recovery, we lead and empower clients as they learn to fulfill their needs in more healthy ways by intervening early and normalizing use instead of using shame.

 We do not believe the traditional approach of treating mental illness to be anything less than noble and very respectable gains have been made using the medical-model approach in both behavioral medicine and physical medicine.
 Positive Recovery does not replace or demonize effective existing approaches, such as twelve-step facilitation.

 Positive Recovery enables us to experience the joy of helping others flourish in recovery.
 This is our core purpose, our “why.”
 It drives everything that we do, from creatively applying science in order to improve outcomes to creating the “rehab of choice” (where clients want to be treated and addiction treatment professionals want to work).
 Empathy and compassion drive our mission.
 As a result, we provide comprehensive treatment and authentically care for our clients and each other, which can improve outcomes and establish high-quality connections.

 Collaborative, Individualized Care